RobertWesner/YouTube-Play-All/README.md

     <a href="#issues">Issues</a> |
     <a href="#license">License</a>
     <p>
-        <strong>YTPA</strong>: A tiny userscript adding the Play-All button back to YouTube.
+        <strong>YTPA</strong>: A sophisticated userscript adding the Play-All button back to YouTube.
     </p>
 </div>